-28. Online Safety and the use of mobile technology
+29. Online Safety and the use of mobile technology

-- 28.1.
-We recognise the importance of safeguarding children from potentially harmful and inappropriate online material, and we understand that technology is a significant component in many safeguarding and wellbeing issues. - 28.2.
-To address this, our school aims to: - a.
+- 29.1 We recognise the importance of safeguarding children from potentially harmful and inappropriate online material, and we understand that technology is a significant component in many safeguarding and wellbeing issues. - 29.2 To address this, our school aims to: - a.
 Have robust processes in place to ensure the online safety of pupils, staff, volunteers, and governors. - b.
 Protect and educate the whole school community in its safe and responsible use of technology, including mobile and smart technology (which we refer to as 'mobile phones') - c.
 Set clear guidelines for the use of mobile phones for the whole school community. - d.
 Establish clear mechanisms to identify, intervene in and escalate any incidents or concerns, where appropriate - e.
 Receive regular website filter alerts from IT support and act accordingly. - f.
 Alternative provision providers have their own systems in place for website filtering.
 This forms part of the safeguarding audit of the provision

-28.3.
-The 4 key categories of risk
+29.3 The 4 key categories of risk

-- 28.3.1.
-Our approach to online safety is based on addressing the following categories of risk: - i.
-Content being exposed to illegal, inappropriate, or harmful content, such as pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation, and extremism. - ii.
-Contact being subjected to harmful online interaction with other users, such as peer to-peer pressure, commercial advertising and adults posing as children or young adults to groom or exploit them for sexual, criminal, financial or other purposes. - iii.
-Conduct personal online behaviour that increases the likelihood of, or causes, harm, such as making, sending, and receiving explicit images (e.g., consensual, and nonconsensual sharing of nudes and semi-nudes and/or pornography), sharing other explicit images and online bullying; and - iv.
-Commerce risks such as online gambling, inappropriate advertising, phishing and/or financial scams
+29.3.1 Our approach to online safety is based on addressing the following categories of risk:

+Content - being exposed to illegal, inappropriate, or harmful content, such as pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation, and extremism.

+Contact - being subjected to harmful online interaction with other users, such as peer to-peer pressure, commercial advertising and adults posing as children or young adults to groom or exploit them for sexual, criminal, financial or other purposes.

+Conduct - personal online behaviour that increases the likelihood of, or causes, harm, such as making, sending, and receiving explicit images (e.g., consensual, and nonconsensual sharing of nudes and semi-nudes and/or pornography), sharing other explicit images and online bullying; and

+Commerce - risks such as online gambling, inappropriate advertising, phishing and/or financial scams

-28.3.2.To meet our aims and address the risks above we will:
+29.3.2 To meet our aims and address the risks above we will: